LATAM Airlines workers in Peru to strike during World Cup

 A local pilots' union said it would not join the strike.

-Peru's labour ministry has authorized the strike dates and is trying to mediate a solution, Angosto said.
+Peru's labor ministry has authorized the strike dates and is trying to mediate a solution, Angosto said.

 He said workers are now demanding a 6 percent wage increase after initially asking for a 50 percent raise.